seigenbrode/ml-sagemaker-workshop/README.md

 ---

- ## Lab 4: Build, Train, and Deploy using SageMaker Built-In-Algorithm
+ ## Lab 4: Build, Train, and Deploy using SageMaker Bring-Your-Own-Algorithm

+ In this lab, we will use build,train,and deploy a model using the Bring-You-Own scenario with SageMaker which includes building a customer owned/managed container image that is compatible with SageMaker for training and hosting.
+The ML use case for this lab is predicting an Iris species based on sepal/petal measurements.
+For this we will use scikit-learn's decision tree algorithm.

+ **Learning Objective:** Learn how to build and use SageMaker compatible container images for building, training, and hosting your ML models.

- From within the notebook instance we created in Lab Setup above:
+ **Lab Steps:** From within the notebook instance we created in Lab Setup above:

    1) Go to the **Files** tab
    2) Click **ml-sagemaker-workshop/lab4**